shivan-s/shivan.xyz/content/posts/entrepreneurship/building-trainingwithsomeone/index.md

 The idea is simplicity and also the look Bulma CSS for simple styling as well it looking good.

 Remember, the idea is minimal viable product or conception.

+## Tests

+Build tests scripts in the end.
+The problem with TDD for me is taht I don't know how to build the main code.
+When I'm lik this.
+I end up writing tests, then the main code, then rewriting the main code because I'm not happy with something, then having to up the test code - so I'm doubling up the work effort.